Patient education: Sunburn prevention (Beyond the Basics)

 There are a number of effective ways to prevent sunburn, including staying out of the sun during peak hours, sunscreen, and protective clothing.
 While these measures are important for everyone, they are especially important for children and people with fair skin.

 This article discusses ways to prevent sunburn.
-The treatment of sunburn is discussed separately (see "Patient information: Sunburn (Beyond the Basics)").
+The treatment of sunburn is discussed separately (see "Patient education: Sunburn (Beyond the Basics)").
 More detailed information about sunburn is available by subscription.
 (See "Sunburn".)

 AVOID SUN EXPOSURE